dankorotin/ton-tutorials/README.md

 ### 1.4.
 [Implement Conditional Logic, Part 2](1-4-opcodes-and-tdd-2/README.md)

 Use TDD to implement and test conditional behavior while handling edge cases.

+## 👦 2.
+Communication

+### 2.1.
+Addresses

+To send a message, you need to know the address.
+Gain an in-depth understanding of addresses on the TON Blockchain.

 ---